 Many stories replace the cryogenic process with the individual simply falling into a glacier, a spell being cast or some equivalent.
 There are a number of magical processes commonly used such as the story of Rip Van Winkle (which has yet to be filmed) about a man who simply falls asleep for twenty years or Snow White being preserved in a lifelike state after eating the poisoned apple.

 The most famous of these is the fairytale Sleeping Beauty where Beauty pricking her finger on a spinning wheel enacts a magic spell that puts an entire kingdom to sleep as in Sleeping Beauty (1959), Sleeping Beauty (1988) and Sleeping Beauty (2014).

 Also popular are films dealing with dinosaurs and cavemen thawed out in the present day after being frozen in ice.
-The progenitor of the theme was The Beast from 20,000 Fathoms (1953) with a dinosaur frozen in Arctic ice being revived by atomic tests and going on to rampage again.
+The very first caveman was unthawed by Bela Lugosi in the mad scientist cheapie Return of the Ape Man (1943).
+The theme was popularised by The Beast from 20,000 Fathoms (1953) with a dinosaur frozen in Arctic ice being revived by atomic tests and going on to rampage again.

 - Planet of the Apes (1968)